-- (i) The University expects students and their visitors to abide by all agreed regulations and policies.
+- regulations and policies.
 They should not hinder University processes or the learning of other students or in any way challenge or threaten the wellbeing of members of the University or visitors.
 Behaviour judged to be 'Misconduct' (see Appendix 2 to these procedures) or unacceptable (see the University's Unacceptable Behaviour Procedures), noting that these behaviours are not exhaustive, will be treated according to the procedures in this Section. - (ii) Students on professional programmes should note that 'Misconduct' of any form may have implications for their fitness to practise (see Section 9 of the 'Handbook of Student Regulations').
 Fitness to Practise Panels therefore have the authority to consider whether a student on a professional programme has committed misconduct in accordance with these regulations.